thisisdevanshi/DataMining-FinalProject/README.md

 New users on Airbnb can book a place to stay in 34,000+ cities across 190+ countries.
 By accurately predicting where a new user will book their first travel experience, Airbnb can share more personalized content with their community, decrease the average time to first booking, and better forecast demand.

-The competition has 12 possible destinations for a new user. <space><space>

 ## Data

 As per competition rules, we cannot share the dataset.
 But feel free to have a look at [Competition Data](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data).

+This dataset revolves around predicting where (country) a new user will book their first travel experience.
+The data is composed of demographics, web session records, and some summary statistics of the users from the United States.
+There are 12 possible outcomes of the destination country: 'US', 'FR', 'CA', 'GB', 'ES', 'IT', 'PT', 'NL','DE', 'AU', 'NDF' (no destination found), and 'other'.
 AirBnB provides us with 6 datasets.
-Train users, Test users, web session, country, age buckets and a sample submission csv file.
+Train users, Test users, web sessions, country, age buckets, and a sample submission CSV file.

 ## Structure of the repository